 At Climb, we’re proud to partner with schools that provide career-advancing education to their students.
 And a lot of that is down to the teachers who work there, coming in day after day to help the people in their classrooms build the skills and knowledge necessary to reach their goals.
-(In fact, one of our partner schools, American College of Education, Bloomboard, Montessori Live, and The Art of Education, are dedicated to training teachers themselves, further strengthening the environment in these classrooms.)
+(In fact some of our partner schools, including American College of Education, Bloomboard, Montessori Live, and The Art of Education, are dedicated to training teachers themselves, further strengthening the environment in these classrooms.)

 Everyone on our team knows the value teachers can bring into students’ lives.
 So we asked a few Climb employees what lessons they received from teachers that still stays with them to this day.
 Check out all of the wisdom below!

 “I have had a lot of great teachers who had a positive influence in my life.
 One, in particular, was a college professor who helped me get through some very difficult times in my life and gave me many wise words.
 She once told me something along the lines of, ‘try to add some of your passion into the work you make.
 If you aren't excited or interested in what you are doing, your work will suffer and people will notice.
 Not everything will be your dream scenario, but you should at least be adding a part of you to what you do.’
 This has been a quote that stuck with me and guided me in my career path.”